jmriosal/peft-sparta/README.md

 {'0': 'negative', '1': 'positive'}
 ```

-Here is probability that each sentence has a positive sentiment given by the model
+Here is the model's estimated probabilities of each sentence having a positive sentiment

 ```python
 for sentence, pos_prob in zip(sentences, class_probs[:,1]):